yoshida-lab/XenonPy/docs/source/index.rst

 --------
 **XenonPy** is a Python library that implements a comprehensive set of machine learning tools for materials informatics.
 Its functionalities partially depend on Python (PyTorch) and R (MXNet).
-The current release (v0.2.1, 2019/2/20) is a prototype version, which provides some limited modules:
+This package still under hard working.
+The current release provides some limited features:

 * Interface to the public materials database
 * Library of materials descriptors (compositional/structural descriptors)
-* Pretrained model library **XenonPy.MDL** (v0.1.0b, 2018/12/25: more than 10,000 models in 35 properties of small molecules, polymers, and inorganic compounds)
+* pre-trained model library **XenonPy.MDL** (v0.1.0.beta, 2019/8/9: more than 140,000 models (include private models) in 35 properties of small molecules, polymers, and inorganic compounds)
 * Machine learning tools.
 * Transfer learning using the pre-trained models in XenonPy.MDL